ibm-watson-iot/blockchain-samples/trade_lane_contract_hyperledger/docs/CustomizingTheSampleContract.md

 As discussed above, the temperature rule's behavior can be improved by the addition of a threshold that is specific to the container contents.
 To keep the tutorial simple, a threshold property is added to asset state for the container only.
 The `OVERTEMP` rule is adjusted to become sensitive to the presence or absence of the new threshold property.

-> Reminder: Adding the threshold property as an event requires no specialized logic, as the deep merge of event into state will handle the new property, and the combined asset state will be presented to the rules engine so that the `OVERTEMP` rule can see both the temperature and the new threshold.
+> Adding the threshold property as an event requires no specialized logic as the deep merge of event into state handles the new property.
+The combined asset state is presented to the rules engine before committing to the ledger so that the adjusted `OVERTEMP` rule can now see the temperature and the new threshold.

 ###Schema Change
 Two changes are required in the [schema](../payloadSchema.go):
  - add the `threshold` property to the event object
  - copy it to the state object

->Note that the property duplication between event and state is a matter of convenience at this time.
-This will be adjusted in a future sample.
+>Explicit duplication of properties between event and state as opposed to import of a common set of properties is a matter of history and convenience at this time.
+To be addressed in a future version of the schema.

 Before: